 Rowden told them to get out.
-Fuller refused, saying "it was Christmas Day at night and they came to be merry and to drink perry, which was not to be had anywhere else but here and perry they would have before they went,” according to court records.
+Fuller refused, saying, “it was Christmas Day at night and they came to be merry and to drink perry, which was not to be had anywhere else but here and perry they would have before they went,” according to court records.
 The encounter ended in a fight and stolen property.

 Lord of Misrule

-In England and elsewhere in the colonies, towns would appoint a "lord of misrule."
-This custom borrowed from Saturnalia as well.
-Generally someone of lower standing was appointed to this role to serve as master of ceremonies of the Christmas celebrations and festivities either up to or including the Twelfth Night festvities.
-This was to demonstrate that during Christmas, roles were reversed and the poor would rule over the wealthy.
+The reason?
+During the New England colonial Christmas, people reversed their roles and the poor ruled over the wealthy.
 In addition to the feasting and drunkenness, the more outgoing celebrants used the holiday as an excuse for wassailing.
-This was the practice of barging into the houses of the wealthier citizens, singing a song or two or putting on a short skit, and demanding food, drink and money.
+Wassailing involved barging into the houses of the wealthier citizens, singing a song or two or putting on a short skit, and demanding food, drink and money.

-One of the more colorful traditions was mumming, in which men would dress like women (and vice versa) or simply disguise themselves in a range of costumes.
+One of the more colorful New England colonial Christmas traditions was mumming, in which men dressed like women (and vice versa) or simply disguised themselves in a range of costumes.
 Mumming could be as innocent as street theater or as bawdy as a loosely disguised roving orgy.

 In 1681, with the Civil War over in England, the crown began pressuring Massachusetts to embrace the Anglican Church and roll back Puritan reforms.
 The colony complied by repealing the laws against Christmas.
 But the holiday remained frowned upon.

 In 1687 the Puritan minister Increase Mather railed against Christmas.
 He declared that those who celebrated it “are consumed in compotations, in interludes, in playing at cards, in revellings, in excess of wine, in mad mirth.”

-It would take more than 100 years for Christmas to develop the wholesome, shiny veneer it has today.
+It would take more than 100 years for Christmas to develop the wholesome, twinkly veneer it has today.
 While the southern colonies and New York, with its Dutch roots, embraced Christmas earlier, New England Protestants would hold out well beyond 1800.

-After the Civil War, the battle was over.
+After the Civil War, the battle ended.
 New England joined the rest of the country in embracing Christmas.
 And Christmas, by the way, embraced New England values, at least to some degree.
 The over-the-top debauchery and drunkenness gave way once and for all to the quieter, conventional celebrations we know today.